-Firecracker plant also known as Russelia Equisetiformis, Fountainbush, Coral plant, Coral fountain, Coralblow and Fountain plant, is an evergreen perennial from the Plantaginaceae family, naturally distributed throughout Latin America, Mexico, and Guatemala.
+Firecracker plant care is simple since the plant does not require excessive or special attention.
+Also known as Russelia Equisetiformis, Fountainbush, Coral plant, Coral fountain, Coralblow and Fountain plant, it is an evergreen perennial from the Plantaginaceae family.

 The plant belongs to the genus Rusellia, named after the Scottish botanist Alexander Russell.

 The various plant names describe its distinctive fountain-like form or the intense coral-red color of its flowers, so read this full guide to learn how to care for it!

 JUMP TO TOPIC

 Since gardening requires little knowledge and experience and much more will, below we bring you essential tips for the cultivation of this weeping beauty.

 In its natural environment, Firecracker plants grow in open fields illuminated by the sun from morning to night, or you can see them along the edges of forests, partially shaded.

 When it grows in the house, it needs a lot of light, so place it next to the south window.
 It does not mean that the plant will not thrive in less bright places.
 However, if you want to see its spectacular flowers, give it the best-lightened position possible.